mnemocron/PlotRTL1090/README.md

 ---
 The file `coords` contains a recording of air traffic around the Valencia area (LEVC) in Spain.
 The file `coords_nl` has been supplied by [/u/theodric](https://www.reddit.com/user/theodric) of [/r/RTLSDR](https://www.reddit.com/r/RTLSDR) using this code near Amsterdam-Schiphol (EHAM) area in The Netherlands.
 Using these files some sample renderings are shown below.

-* **Valencia Airport (LEVC):** using the default options of the provided MATLAB script, the following render can be reproduced:
+* **Personal ADS-B receiver (LSZB):** using the default options of the provided MATLAB script, the following render can be reproduced:
 ![Resultado](plot1090_3D.gif)

 * **Amsterdam-Schiphol Airport (EHAM):** in order to use the data from Schiphol, we must also modify the bullseye center and select which land contours to plot.
 In this case the most simple option is to select all countries (the render time will be increased):